 Use of Funds: Rental allows you to use available cash in other areas or to save cash reserves.
 It makes sense to rent items that depreciate rapidly and buy items that appreciate.

-Total Solution Packaging: The rental option allows you to bundle in services, installation, and maintenance, commissioning costs, training and even consumables into one rental payment.
+Total Solution Packaging: The rental option allows you to bundle in services, installation, maintenance, commissioning costs, training and even consumables into one rental payment.

 Easy End-of-Term Options